tbeaulieu/frontend-interview/README.md

 ### Requirements

+- Create a fork of this repository.
+All code changes should be madee to your fork.

 - As a user (here just a fake one) should be able to login, with my extremely secure password, 'password'.
 An email address should also be required, but any should work.

 - Once logged in, a user should be able to navigate to the `Profile` page, and update my name so that it appears on the home page instead of `Test User`